bhhavaa/CITILAND/Main-Features-in-CITILand_P4/Ryan/UI-Music-Selection.md

+# Music Selection Panel

-# To be able to create the panel
+- How to create panels
 ref : Added Screenshot 2024-02-16 140553.png to /.attachments

 - setting color of panel